 Simran has recently added author to his resume; his picture book on Fauja Singh, the world’s oldest marathoner, will be published by Kokila/Penguin Random House in 2020.
 His adult non-fiction book on Sikh wisdom for our current times will also be published by Penguin Random House in 2021.
 Simran is also the author of "Covering Sikhs," a guidebook to help journalists accurately report on the Sikh community.

-Born and raised in San Antonio, Texas, Simran is a diehard Spurs fan and avid marathoner.
-He currently lives with his wife and two daughters in Manhattan, New York.
+Born and raised in San Antonio, Texas, Simran is a diehard Spurs fan and an avid marathoner.
+He lives in Manhattan, New York with his wife and two daughters.

 M.T.S, Harvard Divinity School, South Asian Religions

 M.A., Columbia University, Middle Eastern and Asian Languages and Civilizations